dfeng/theoxfordspires/details.md

 Non-residential: £2,450

 <p class="message">
-Prices are exclusive of travel costs to and from the United Kingdom, arrival at and departure from Oxford.
+Prices are exclusive of travel costs to and from the United Kingdom.
 </p>

 A limited number of partial scholarships based on academic merit and financial needs are available.
 Please email the programme office at [info@theoxfordspires.co.uk](mailto:info@theoxfordspires.co.uk) for more information.